motogeeking/Reggae-Horn-V1.0/README.md

 Reggae Horn project for motorcycle

 This is a fun project to create a horn for your motorcycle, but can be used for just about anything that you can think of.
-Please have fun with it and please use it responsibly.
+Have fun with it and please use it responsibly.

 This program was written using Great Cow Basic v.0.97.
 GCB is totally free and can be downloaded from http://gcbasic.sourceforge.net.
 You